polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 specified as validators along with many other useful defaults.

-Rather than writing our chain spec completely from scratch, we'll just make a few modifications to the the one we used before.
+Rather than writing our chain spec completely from scratch, we'll just make a few modifications to the one we used before.
 To start we need to export the chain spec to a file named `customSpec.json`.
 Remember, further details about all of these commands are available by running `node-template --help`.